-Greenwashing is the use of marketing to portray an organisation’s products, activities or policies as environmentally friendly when they are not.
-With people becoming increasingly aware of fashion’s impact on the planet, some brands may be tempted to put a spin on their environmental sins.
-So how can you tell when a fashion brand is greenwashing?
+‘Greenwashing’ is a marketing tactic used to portray an organisation’s products, activities, or policies as environmentally friendly when they’re anything but.
+With people becoming increasingly aware of many industries’ impact on the planet, some companies are tempted to put a spin on their environmental sins.
+In a show of ‘all talk, no action’, businesses will spend more time and money on portraying themselves as caring for the planet rather than taking actionable measures to reduce their impact.

 Greenwashing exists in fashion too, but it may be less glaringly obvious.
+As conscious consumers, we should recognise that there are no simple solutions to complex problems.
 So what are the telltale signs?
-Here are some examples that you can identify and avoid:
+How can you tell when a fashion brand is greenwashing?

 1. Impressive-sounding initiatives to reduce carbon emissions at head office

 Greenwashing in the fashion industry can come in many shapes and forms.
-The use of LED and energy-efficient lighting, or sensored lights in stores can sometimes be little more than spin.
+The use of LED and energy-efficient lighting or sensor lights in stores can sometimes be little more than spin.
 Many office buildings already have this type of lighting.
 It is even a legal requirement in some countries.
 If the company itself has not implemented anything new to improve their environmental footprint, they’re just making a big deal about something everyone is required to do.

 Feeling tempted to head back to a fast fashion store because they advertise their new ‘organics’ or ‘sustainable’ range?
 Don’t be fooled!
 This is an increasingly common marketing tool with high-volume, fast fashion labels.